munificent/craftinginterpreters/book/functions.md

 lists in lockstep.
 For each pair, it creates a new variable with the parameter's name and binds it to the argument's value.

-So for a program like this:
+So, for a program like this:

 ```lox
 fun add(a, b, c) {